ResearchComputing/Documentation/docs/access/amc-access.md

 ### *Step 1: Enroll in the RMACC CILogon Registry*

-Shortly after your CURC account is created (see bullet point above), you will receive an email from <registry@cilogon.org> inviting you to enroll in the RMACC Registry.
+You will receive an email from <registry@cilogon.org> inviting you to enroll in the RMACC Registry.
 <br>

 ![](./amc-access-images/email_invitation.png)

-Follow the invitation URL and click 'Accept'.
+Follow the invitation URL and click 'Accept'. __The invitation link becomes invalid once you click 'Accept', so complete all of Step 1 before closing your browser tab.__

 ![](./amc-access-images/accept_invitation.png)